darisusu/tp/docs/UserGuide.md

 sortbysession
 ```
 **Guidance:**
-- Clients with nearest upcoming sessions will appear first
+- Clients with nearest upcoming sessions will appear first.
 - Will switch back to client list to display sorted list.
 ---